RamVanapalli/retailflow-data-automation/README.md

 ```
 python process_data.py
 ```
-Now, It’ll ask you for the input file paths (they are in the same folder):
+Now, it’ll ask you for the input file paths (they are in the same folder):
 Input:
 sales_data.csv
 product_data.json